fussybake/Movie-Description-Plugin-for-Torrent/README.md

  This plugin can hide movies with low rating and promote movies with high rating.

-- *... and I've already watched so much movies, it takes a lot of time to find ones I haven't watched.*
+- *... and I've already watched so many movies, it takes a lot of time to find ones I haven't watched.*

  This plugin has a place call 'blacklist' where you can send the movie and it won't be visible in the following searches.
 Of course you can resurrect the movie from blacklist at any time.